SFDO-Community-Sprints/PMM-V4S/README.md

 ### Project Team Accomplishments

+September Virtual Sprint 2020: Draft documentation started detailing various use cases ideas.
+When to use PMM vs V4S, PMM only solutions, and possible hybrid model solution.
+Comparison chart for PMM and V4S (starting on page 4)

 ### Future Contributions (AKA what were you unable to finish at the Sprint)
 This is only the beginning!
 The hope is that items listed here can make it into a customizable roll-up (e.g. https://powerofus.force.com/s/article/NPSP-Custom-Rllps-Recipes)